DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Evaluation

-We run various ML kernels on HBM-PIM and AttAcc with hundreds of different tensor and batch sizes per kernel, representative configurations found on real ML models.
-For each workload configuration, we use \SysName (pruning disabled) to exhaustively generate all tiling drafts, execute all of them on the target PIM backend, and identify the actual best-performing draft.
-Table~\ref{tab:predictor_acc} compares the predictor's selections against the true optimum drafts.
-The \textit{Total} column shows the number of workload configurations tested per kernel.
-The \textit{\#Best} column shows how many cases the predictor correctly identified the true optimum draft.
-The \cg{\textit{Suboptimal Performance}} column shows the geometric mean performance degradation in cases where the predictor selects a \pyang{suboptimal draft.} Our learning-based predictor achieves 89.28\% accuracy in correctly identifying the true optimum draft.
-When suboptimal, the predictor's selections achieve 96.25\% of true optimal performance on average across different kernels, workloads and backends.
-In AttAcc+ATTN, they have relatively lower accuracy (74.63\%), because ATTN fuses GEMV and softmax as a single kernel, however \SysName still provides high performance \pyang{(97.4\% of true optimum)}.
-Our results demonstrate that even when the predictor fails to identify the true optimum, the selected configuration has negligible performance degradation.
+We run ML kernels on HBM-PIM and AttAcc with hundreds of different tensor and batch sizes per kernel, representative configurations of real ML models, \revB{and all kernel configurations of all evaluated LLMs.
+We use \SysName (pruning is disabled) to exhaustively generate all possible tiling drafts, execute all of them (the whole search space) on the target PIM backend (not using our predictor), and identify the true optimum draft.
+Table~\ref{tab:predictor_acc} compares the \SysName predictor's selections against the true optimum drafts.
+The \textit{Total} column shows the number of tensor shapes and batch sizes configurations tested per kernel.
+The \textit{\#Best} column shows how many cases our predictor correctly identified the true optimum draft.
+The \textit{Compilation Time w/o Predictor} is the \SysName compile time when running the workloads on an A100 GPU.
+The \textit{Compilation Time w Predictor} is the \SysName compile time using our predictor.
+The \textit{Suboptimal Kernel Performance} and \textit{Suboptimal Total Performance} columns show the average performance degradation at kernel and end-to-end inference level, respectively, for the cases where the predictor selects a suboptimal schedule.

+The \SysName's predictor achieves on average 89.28\% and 97.37\% accuracy on single kernels and LLMs, respectively, in correctly identifying the true optimum schedules.
+When suboptimal, the predictor's selections achieve 96.56\% of true optimal performance on average across different workloads and backends.
+In AttAcc+ATTN, it has relatively lower accuracy (74.63\%), since ATTN fuses GEMV and softmax as a single kernel.
+However, it still provides high performance (97.4\% of true optimum).
+Even in large LLM inference, \SysName's predictor rarely finds sub-optimal schedules, having only $\sim$0.2\% total performance slowdown over when using the true optimum schedules.
+Moreover, our predictor significantly accelerates compilation time by \predictorCompilationTimeReduction $\times$ averaged across all workloads, LLMs, and backends.
+Overall, our results show that even when our predictor fails to identify the true optimum, the selected schedule has negligible performance degradation, while significantly accelerating the compilation time. }